Maustrian3/DST/theory_question.md

 #### Advantages of Annotations:

-- **Simple to Understand**: Annotations are directly written in Java code and therefore easier to understand.
+- **Simple to Understand**: Annotations are directly written in Java code
 - **Compile-Time Safety**: Annotations undergo compile-time checks, minimizing the risk of errors.
 - **Everything in one place**: Entity relations are directly defined where the entities and their properties are defined.